AnyChart/docs.anychart.com/Working_with_Data/Series_Manipulation.md

 chart.removeSeriesAt(2);
 ```

-Along with removing series one by one you can remove all series of the chart using one single method.
-Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove all series of the current chart.
-Note, that data sets and data mapping help to prevent original data affection while managing series and series data.
+Along with removing series one by one you can remove all series from the chart using one single method.
+Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove all series from the current chart.
+Note, that if you use data sets and data mapping - the original data will not be totally lost while managing series and series data.

-Click on a label in the sample below to add/remove series on the chart's plot.
+Click the labels in the sample below to add or remove series.

 {sample}CRUD\_09{sample}

-As a conclusion of this section here is a bit sophisticated sample with advanced opportunities of series manipulation.
+As a conclusion of this section you can study this (a little bit) sophisticated sample of series manipulation.

 {sample}CRUD\_10{sample}